-2.30 The Capital Programme for 2024/25 to 2026/27 (Appendix 4) is based on new schemes which are vital to ensure continued service delivery and in assisting the Council to achieve its corporate and service objectives as set out in the Council Plan 2022-26.
-These schemes total £41.269m, including major investment into the Borough via external funding in terms of the Future High Streets Fund and the Town Deals Fund for both Newcastle and Kidsgrove.

-- 2.31 As detailed in the Town Centre Regeneration Update Report presented Cabinet on 6 February also, the Capital Programme supports the development of regeneration plans for several key sites across Newcastle Town Centre. - 2.32 The Capital Programme for 2024/25 to 2026/27 includes an estimate for the development of York Place, this assumes spend of £16m over the period 2024/25 to 2025/26 and a subsequent capital receipt of the same value during the first 3 year period of the Capital Programme.
-This is subject to the business case that is currently being developed. - 2.33 The Capital Strategy for 2024/34 (Appendix 5) meets the requirements of statutory guidance issued by the Government in January 2018.
+- 2.32 The Capital Programme for 2024/25 to 2026/27 (Appendix 7) is based on new schemes which are vital to ensure continued service delivery and in assisting the Council to achieve its corporate and service objectives as set out in the Council Plan 2022-26.
+These schemes total £41.269m, including major investment into the Borough via external funding in terms of the Future High Streets Fund and the Town Deals Fund for both Newcastle and Kidsgrove. - 2.33 As detailed in the Town Centre Regeneration Update Report presented to Cabinet on 6 February also, the Capital Programme supports the development of regeneration plans for several key sites across Newcastle Town Centre. - 2.34 The Capital Programme for 2024/25 to 2026/27 includes an estimate for the development of York Place, this assumes spend of £16m over the period 2024/25 to 2025/26 and a subsequent capital receipt of the same value during the first 3 year period of the Capital Programme.
+This is subject to the business case that is currently being developed. - 2.35 The Capital Strategy for 2024/34 (Appendix 8) meets the requirements of statutory guidance issued by the Government in January 2018.
 The Council's capital investment is carried out within the statutory framework laid down by the Local Government Act 2003 and regulations under that Act.
-Accordingly, only expenditure which fits the definition of capital expenditure contained in the Act or Regulations pursuant to it will be capitalised. - 2.34 The Capital Programme is produced in line with the Capital Strategy for 2024/34.
-In addition to the Council's corporate and service objectives, as set out in the Council Plan 2022-26, the Capital Programme is also influenced by a number of external parties and factors: - Central government and its agencies, - Legislation requiring capital works, - Partner organisations, - Businesses and Developers, - The needs and views of other interested parties, particularly those of Borough residents. - 2.35 Delivering the Capital Programme for 2024/25 will require prudential borrowing to be undertaken.
-The impact of borrowing is included in the MTFS pressures for 2024/25 and future years. - 2.36 Advice will be sought from the Council's Treasury Management advisors, Arlingclose, as to the most beneficial timing of prudential borrowing.
-Their current advice remains to borrow on a short term basis (up to 4 years) from other local authorities where possible. - 2.37 In summary, investment in the Capital Programme for 2024/25 to 2026/27 totalling £41.269m will be funded by: - £11.588m External Funding, - £27.550m Capital Receipts, - £2.131m Prudential Borrowing.
+Accordingly, only expenditure which fits the definition of capital expenditure contained in the Act or Regulations pursuant to it will be capitalised. - 2.36 The Capital Programme is produced in line with the Capital Strategy for 2024/34.
+In addition to the Council's corporate and service objectives, as set out in the Council Plan 2022-26, the Capital Programme is also influenced by a number of external parties and factors: - Central government and its agencies, - · Legislation requiring capital works, - Partner organisations, - Businesses and Developers, - The needs and views of other interested parties, particularly those of Borough residents. - 2.37 Delivering the Capital Programme for 2024/25 will require prudential borrowing to be undertaken.
+The impact of borrowing is included in the MTFS pressures for 2024/25 and future years.
+Interest payable for borrowing in relation to capital developments for which a subsequent capital receipt covering all associated costs (including interest) is to be received, will be capitalised.

+- 2.38 Advice will be sought from the Council's Treasury Management advisors, Arlingclose, as to the most beneficial timing of prudential borrowing.
+Their current advice remains to borrow on a short term basis (up to 4 years) from other local authorities where possible.

+- 2.39 In summary, investment in the Capital Programme for 2024/25 to 2026/27 totalling £41.269m will be funded by:

+- £11.588m External Funding,

+- £27.550m Capital Receipts,

+- £2.131m Prudential Borrowing.